104th-Mechworks/104Systems/PrivacyPolicy.md

 ## Questions

 If you have any questions or are concerned about what data might be being stored from your account contact `@nhcarrigan`.
 For more information check the [Discord Terms Of Service](https://discord.com/terms).

+## Disclaimer
+The above Terms of Service is subject to change at any time without notice